dbetm/flymoon/README.md

 # Flymoon

-A web app to run locally on a LAN network that checks for possible transits over the Moon or the Sun.
+A web app to run locally on a LAN network that checks for possible transits over the Moon or the Sun (up to 15 minutes ahead).

 Get flight data from an existing API.